-ARNOLD- Floodplain management is found under Title 5, Chapter V. Arnold has very good language in its ordinances for building within the floodplain.
-This language is in Section 5-80, 5-91 and 5-92.
-Arnold has bought out property within the floodplain after the 1993 flood.
+ARNOLD- Floodplain management is found under Title 5, Chapter V. Arnold has very good language in its ordinances for building within the floodplain, in Section 5-80, 5-91 and 5-92.
+Arnold bought out property within the floodplain after the 1993 flood.